Spain Permanent Residence: How to Get Permanent Residence After 5 Years?

 Introduction to Permanent Residence

 Permanent residence in Spain is a key step for foreigners wishing to settle in the country for the long term.
-This status allows you to live, work, and enjoy Spanish life without time constraints, while benefiting from great stability.
+This status allows you to live, work, and enjoy Spanish life without time constraints, while benefiting from great stability, although the applicable regime and conditions differ for EU citizens and non-EU nationals.
+EU citizens can apply for permanent residence after five years, and certain family members of a EU citizen or of a Spanish citizen may also obtain it, provided that the residence requirements and the family relationship are duly met.
 Whether you came to Spain for work, study, or to join your family, permanent residence is the key to feeling completely at home in this warm and dynamic country.

 Types of Residence in Spain

 Spain offers several types of residence.
 Temporary residence (residencia temporal), is often the first step, valid for 1 or 2 years and renewable.
 After five years of regular residence, permanent residence (residencia permanente) offers the possibility to live and work in Spain without a time limit.
+For the second main case, a non-EU foreigner must present a NIE and prove five years of continuous residence in Spain to obtain this resident status.
+For EU citizens, the permanent route also relies on five years of residence, but the EU permanent residence card lasts ten years and is renewable.
 There are also specific schemes like the Golden Visa, for foreign investors.
+Time spent under a student visa generally are not counted toward the five years required, and EU citizens do not need to prove a job at this stage.

 Temporary vs. Permanent Residence

 Temporary residence corresponds to a stay of more than 90 days but less than 5 years.
-It requires a renewable residence permit.
-In contrast, permanent residence is obtained after at least five years of legal and continuous residence.
-It allows you to live and work in Spain without a time limit and without constant renewals, a real administrative relief.
-It is the last step before being able to apply for Spanish nationality.
+The most important part of the difference is that permanent residence is obtained only after five years of legal and continuous residence in Spain.
+It allows you to live and work in Spain without a time limit and gives non-EU nationals the right to hold a permanent residence card valid for five years, without constant renewals, a real administrative relief.
+It is the last step before being able to apply for Spanish nationality, but it does not grant the same rights as nationality, since permanent residents do not have the right to vote in national elections.

 Conditions for Permanent Residence